 - Prostate, lung and endometrial cancers were less conclusive, but several studies have shown an inverse correlation between physical activity and these types of cancers

 (“Physical Inactivity: Associated Diseases and Disorders” by Joseph A. Knight M.D.)

-On the flip side, combining a sedentary lifestyle to other major health problems like smoking, obesity and high stress, you’re multiplying your chances of inviting some of those diseases into your life.
+On the flip side, combine a sedentary lifestyle with other major health problems like smoking, obesity and high stress, you multiply your chances of inviting some of those diseases into your life.

 As we get older…

-Some of the diseases and conditions we associate with aging are really diseases and conditions associated with a lifetime of physical inactivity.
+Some of the diseases and conditions we associate with aging are really diseases and conditions that result from a lifetime of physical inactivity.

 Here’s a quote (of a quote) from an article on ScienceDaily.com:

 “Regular physical activity has also been associated with greater longevity as well as reduced risk of physical disability and dependence, the most important health outcome, even more than death, for most older people…”